nkosingaleka/appointment-booking-system/README.md

 #### Dependencies

-The project uses Composer and npm dependencies for automatic testing.

-To install these dependencies, run `composer install` and `npm i`.
+The project uses Composer and npm dependencies for automatic testing, which can be installed by running the `composer install` and `npm i` commands in the root folder.

 ### Using XAMPP